jerrymarino/iCompleteMe/README.md

 ### The `g:ycm_auto_trigger` option

-When set to `0`, this option turns off YCM's identifier completer (the as-you-type popup) _and_ the semantic triggers (the popup you'd get after typing `.` or `->` in say C++).
+When set to `0`, this option turns off ICM's identifier completer (the as-you-type popup) _and_ the semantic triggers (the popup you'd get after typing `.` or `->` in say C++).
 You can still force semantic completion with the `<C-Space>` shortcut.